AdamJonsson/KTH-DD2480-Decide-Lab-1/README.md

 ### Note to examinator
 One of us accidentally made a normal merge to a pull request and not a squash and merge, as we had agreed to in the group.
-We therefore ask the examinor to not consider these commits in the `main`-branch as examinatory, as it is very difficult to revert the git history.
+We therefore ask the examinor to not consider these commits in the `issue/12-lic-9-11`-branch as examinatory, as it is very difficult to revert the git history.
 We chose to keep it as it is as to not confuse ourselves or the examinator.